reliablyhq/documentation/docs/index.md

 </PageIntroduction>

 <MarkdownTwoColumns>
  <Card
+    title="Introducing SLOs"
+    description="We're adding SLO support to the Reliably CLI.
+Declare your SLOs and dependencies and start monitoring what you care about." color="yellow"
+    :links="data['card-2'].links"
+    :svg="data['card-2'].svg"
+  />
+  <Card
     title="Reliable Kubernetes Clusters"
     description="Install the Reliably CLI to scan your Kubernetes manifests and clusters, and make them more reliable in minutes."